Tymjames04/Tymjames04/README.md

 - 👋 Hi, I’m Tyler
 - 👀 I’m interested in learning as much as I can
-- 🌱 I’m currently learning HTML, Python, Swift, C++, and more!
+- 🌱 I’m currently learning HTML, Python, C++, and more!
 - 💞️ I’m looking to collaborate on personal projects that take me out of my comfort zone
 - 📫 You can reach me at contact@chompinz.com
 - 😄 Pronouns: He/Him